JacquesCloete/Burgers-Vector-Calculator/Burgers_Vector_Program_Cloete_J_FINAL/3D/readme.txt

 program works and how to perform the computations on a step-by-step level.
 The functions etc. have also been annotated to explain the procedure clearly.

+TO USE THE 3D DATA SET:
+Right-click the first of the split files in the "3D Data" folder and use 7zip to extract them all as the one data file, "recD_sam_str_rot.mat".
+Make sure to extract the file into the "3D" folder so that the program can locate it.

 The "Test" and "find_noise" scripts have been included in case the user wants to achieve\verify the findings used for analysis in the associated paper.